Dylan-Ranger/sanitise/README.md

 3. run `npm run dev`.
 This will tell vite to start your front end application.
 4. You can confirm that your app is running by visiting [This link](http://localhost:3000/).

 *If you can't run the application by either of these means, your local development setup may differ from mine.
-In that case, best of luck to you.*
+In that case, contact me and we can debug your setup.*